Category Blog

 New Year’s Eve Jazz @ Coq D’Argent

-Like a lot of people, I must confess to an ambivalent attitude towards the whole New Year’s Eve thang.
-But all that changed around five years ago when, at the behest of good friend/good pianist James Hayes, I began doing a yearly NYE gig at Coq D’Argent, a beautiful restaurant sitting atop 1 Poultry, one of […]
+Around five years ago, at the behest of good friend/good pianist James Hayes, I began doing a yearly NYE gig at Coq D’Argent, a beautiful restaurant sitting atop 1 Poultry, one of the most iconic buildings in the City.
+They treat us very well there, we always have a good time and this year was […]